-This subject looks at how the Earth’s inner and outer forces affect and develop the Earth’s surface and landforms, form minerals, rocks and sediments, and interact with the biosphere and form fossils.
-The course builds on GEO1100 – Evolution of the Earth, and provides the foundation for further studies within geology and geography.
+This course introduces how the Earth’s inner and outer forces affect and develop the Earth’s surface and landforms, form minerals, rocks and sediments, and interact with the biosphere and form fossils.
+The course builds on GEO1100 – Evolution of the Earth and provides the foundation for further studies within geology and geography.

-- recognise common minerals, rocks, deposits and fossils and to relate them to formation processes and environments
+- recognize common minerals, rocks, deposits, and fossils and relate them to formation processes and environments

 - understand how geological processes form the landscape on the Earth’s surface

 - use digital maps and satellite imagery in Geographical Information Systems (GIS) and carry out simple spatial analyses